Beryl leaves millions of Texans without power as dangerous heat descends on the region - KESQ

 The center of the storm will arrive in Arkansas by Tuesday morning and continue through southern Missouri and Illinois by the end of the day.
 It is then expected to blow into Indiana on Wednesday morning and race through Ohio and Michigan and into Canada by the end of the week.

-Flood watches also cover over 8 million people from eastern Texas to southern Illinois, most of which will expire by the end of the day Tuesday.
+Flood watches also cover around 8 million people from eastern Texas to southern Illinois, most of which will expire by the end of the day Tuesday.

 The-CNN-Wire